SergiTullochJimenez/newt_microbiome/README.md

               #phy_tree(tree)
               )
 ```
-The object "ps" is easlily created, so it wasn't saved.
-It looks like this:

-phyloseq-class experiment-level object

-otu_table()   OTU Table:         [ 13441 taxa and 192 samples ]

-sample_data() Sample Data:       [ 192 samples by 22 sample variables ]

-tax_table()   Taxonomy Table:    [ 13441 taxa by 8 taxonomic ranks ]

 Now filtering by eliminating unwanted taxa (for now).
-As said, it might be interesting to explore the cloroplast sequences or the mithocondiral ones in the future
+As said, it might be interesting to explore the chloroplast sequences or the mitochondrial ones in the future
 ```
 ps_filtered <- subset_taxa(ps, (Order!="Chloroplast"| is.na(Order)))
 ps_filtered <- subset_taxa(ps_filtered, (Family!="Mitochondria"| is.na(Family)))
 ps_filtered <- subset_taxa(ps_filtered, (Kingdom!="Eukaryota"| is.na(Kingdom)))
 ps_filtered <- subset_taxa(ps_filtered, (Class!="Embryophyceae"| is.na(Class)))
 ```
-ps_filtered looks like this after filtering:

-phyloseq-class experiment-level object

-otu_table()   OTU Table:         [ 12504 taxa and 192 samples ]

-sample_data() Sample Data:       [ 192 samples by 22 sample variables ]

-tax_table()   Taxonomy Table:    [ 12504 taxa by 8 taxonomic ranks ]

 Now to filter for minimum 250 reads and for the ASV that are present in the 99% of abundance in at least one sample:
 ```